duomits/duomits/README.md

 <img src="images/banner.png" alt="banner" width="100%">

-Previously a Cloud Solutions Architect, currently working in the Autonomous Vehicle Industry.
+Technical Program Manager / Cloud Solutions Architect / Web Developer.
 I am motivated by the power of technology to connect people to what they love.
 Currently working on projects related to music and media.

 See [my website](https://www.erichsabo.com) for more information!